Major General Charles J. Dunlap, Jr. USAF (Ret.)

 Executive Director, Center on Law, Ethics and National Security

-Charles J. Dunlap Jr. joined the Duke Law faculty in July 2010 where he is currently a professor of the practice of law and Executive Director of the Center on Law, Ethics and National Security.
-His teaching and scholarly writing focus on national security, law of armed conflict, the use of force under international law, civil-military relations, cyberwar, airpower, military justice, and ethical issues related to the practice of national security law.
+Charles J. Dunlap Jr. joined the Duke University Law School faculty in July 2010 where he is currently a professor of the practice of law and Executive Director of the Center on Law, Ethics and National Security.
+His teaching and scholarly writing focus on national security, the law of armed conflict, the use of force under international law, civil-military relations, cyberwar, the law of air and space warfare, military justice, and ethical issues related to the practice of national security law.

-A prolific author and accomplished public speaker, Dunlap’s commentary on a wide variety of national security topics has been published in leading newspapers and military journals.
-His 2001 essay written for Harvard University’s Carr Center on “lawfare,” a concept he defines as “the use or misuse of law as a substitute for traditional military means to accomplish an operational objective,” has been highly influential among military scholars and in the broader legal academy.
+A prolific author and accomplished public speaker, Dunlap’s commentaries on a wide variety of national security topics have been published in leading newspapers and military journals.
+His 2001 essay written for Harvard University’s Carr Center discussing “lawfare,” a concept he defines as “the use or misuse of law as a substitute for traditional military means to accomplish an operational objective,” has been highly influential among military scholars and in the broader legal academy.

 Dunlap is also the author of the prize-winning essay, “The Origins of the Military Coup of 2012”, originally published in 1992, which was selected for the 40th Anniversary Edition of Parameters (Winter 2010-2011).